adamhindTESP/Inertia-Rebellion/README.md

 -----

+Definition of “GO” in This Repository

+A numerical “GO” indicates that the analysis pipeline is sufficiently sensitive and well-behaved to justify construction of hardware for calibration and validation.

+It does not imply that any physical anomaly is expected, predicted, or claimed.
+All physical interpretation is deferred until experimental data passes calibration, null, and falsification tests.

 ## Acknowledgments

 This project protocol was developed through an iterative, open design process and benefits from the broader torsion-balance and precision-measurement research community.